cssnr/stack-deploy-action/README.md

 # Docker Stack Deploy Action

 This action deploys a docker stack from a compose file to a remote docker host using SSH Password or Key File Authentication.
+You can also optionally authenticate against a private registry using a username and password.

 For more details see [action.yaml](action.yaml) and [src/main.sh](src/main.sh).

+_Portainer Users_: You can deploy directly to Portainer with: [cssnr/portainer-stack-deploy-action](https://github.com/cssnr/portainer-stack-deploy-action)

 - [Inputs](#Inputs)
 - [Examples](#Examples)